What is Bit (Binary Digit)?

 Binary Digit

-History of Binary System
+History of the Binary System

 Functionality